nelhage/blog.nelhage.com/content/draft/externalities-of-feature-development.md

 # On change and blame

-In a large software system with any substantial userbase, the hardest part of making changes very often is avoiding regressions.
-Adding purely new functionality is usually manageable; Modifying existing functionality -- or refactoring an internal abstraction or data model -- is fraught with the possibility of inadvertently breaking an existing user or downstream system.
+In a large software system with any substantial userbase, the hardest part of making changes tends to be avoiding regressions.
+Adding purely new functionality is usually manageable, but modifying existing functionality -- or refactoring an internal abstraction -- is fraught with the possibility of inadvertently breaking an existing user or downstream system.

-[Hyrum's Law][hyrum] is one statement of this problem; This only-somewhat-tongue-in-cheek law states
+The difficulty is exacerbated by users' (both human and computer) tendency to depend on every observable behavior of a system that they use.
+One notable formulation of this tendency is [Hyrum's Law][hyrum], which observes:

 > With a sufficient number of users of an API,
 > it does not matter what you promise in the contract,
 > all observable behaviors of your system
 > will be depended on by somebody.

-[XKCD 1172][xkcd] makes essentially the same observation about end-user-visible behavior and changes.
+In a very different medium, [XKCD 1172][xkcd] makes essentially the same observation.

-Looking beyond the merely technical, enhancing the challenge is the human tendency to blame any problem on whichever component most recently changed -- what Adam Langley refers to as the ["Law of the Internet"][agl].
-Anyone making a change to a functioning system thus risks not only breaking behavior, but being directly blamed for that breakage, no matter the nature of the breakage.
+Beyond the merely technical, enhancing the challenge is the human tendency to blame any problem on whichever component most recently changed.
+Google's Adam Langley refers to as the

-In terms of an API, it doesn't matter whether a consumer of your API dependened on unspecified behavior (or even behavior specifically specified to be subject to change); If you break the consumer because you changed the behavior, users will be inclined to blame you, and not the code that used to work.

-Hyrum's law suggests that -- in the limit -- *any* change is a breaking change to some user.
-And agl's Law of the Internet suggests that any such change will be perceived as the fault of the actor making the change.

-These compounding effects go a long way to explainining why changing software systems is hard, especially the deeper in the dependency stack you go.

-This is also a large part of why traditional "sysadmin" roles -- responsible for the ongoing running and operational environment of someone else's code -- are so frustrating.
+["Law of the Internet"][agl], but it can apply in systems of any variety, including those much smaller than the public internet.
+No matter what any specification document, contract, SLA, or unwritten norm says, someone who makes a change to a functioning system that results in breaking something tends to, as a default, unconditionally take the blame.

+In narrow programming terms, if you expose a public API, and a downstream developer depends on an undocumented behavior, and you later change that behavior, you tend to get blamed, instead of the downstream developer who was -- in some sense -- technically in the wrong.

+This observation, of course, then chains with Hyrum's law, which suggests that, in the limit, some user will depend on *any* observable behavior in your API, specified or not.
+Thus, in a sufficiently large system, any observable change at all will break some user -- and the developer who made the change will take the blame.

+The net result of these conjoined observations is to ossify software systems over time; As they grow more users, and especially as they grow more distinct downstream dependencies, they become harder and harder to change.
+As they become harder to change, developers change them less and less frequently, and downstream users become even more accustomed to them never changing, and the cycle of ever-increasing brittleness intensifies.

 # Building systems for change

-If we desire to build and maintain software systems over extended periods of time, it is extremely valuable to preserve our ability over time to make changes to any part of the system.
-In order to preserve that ability, we need to push back against the above one-two punch that serves to ossify core components of our system.
+If we desire to build and maintain software systems over extended periods of time, this ossification process is dangerous and costly.
+If we can't change the core-most components of our systems, we risk instead having to build increasingly complex workarounds as new needs arise, or maintaining numerous parallel systems with subtly differnet behavior, increasing the cost of development and change.
+If we want to avoid this fate, we need to figure out how to resist this vicious cycle.

-The formulation of Hyrum's Law contains within in a hint for how to cope with it, one that is well-understood by most developers who have maintained APIs long enough: Strive -- as far as possible -- to enforce all specified behavior in the observable behavior of the code.
-Library authors must explicitly check all assumptions on valid input, explicitly randomize any values or orders that are left unspecified, and so.
-[GREASE][grease] is one of many attempts by Adam Langley's team to apply this design principle to TLS, in order to preserve the ability to continue modifying TLS into the future.

-However, it's also possible, in certain contexts, to push back against the Law of the Internet.
-And, I believe, this is ultimately critical to maintaining a healthy software-development organization.
+The main strategy for coping with Hyrum's law are hinted at by the very formulation of the law, and are well-known by most developers who maintain APIs long enough: One must strive -- as far as possible -- to make the "observable behavior" of the system identical with "what you promise in the contract"; All assumptions on incoming data must be strictly checked, and behavior on outputs must be either specified, or explicitly randomized.
+Developers of standards on the public internet have become experts at these techniques: As two examples, [GREASE][grease] applies explicit randomization to TLS, in order to shake out and prevent brittle clients, and [HTML 5][html5] fully specifies parser behavior on *any* input string, not just valid ones, making it harder to rely on undocumented behavior [^html].

+[^html]: Note, of course, that this latter strategy brings "observable behavior" and "specified behavior" closer together, but at the cost of making change *harder*.
+For a standard where the goal is interoperability, and where evolution happens at other layers (e.g. the DOM), this is a good tradeoff, but it doesn't solve all problems.

+On the public internet, these strategies may be our best option for enabling change and encouraging interoperability.
+However, in other contexts -- especially inside smaller, more closed organizations -- I believe we can also usefully push back against the "Law of the Internet", and encourage the development of living systems capable of absorbing ongoing change through an additional set of tools.
+Furthermore, I believe that organizations that manage do so gain an incredible advantage in the long run.

 # Internalizing the externalities of feature development

-Every feature that is written has (presumably) value to someone.
-However, it also has costs: it represents a behavior that must be preserved into the future, and thereby imposes (explicitly or otherwise) requirements on the system around it (the kinds of requirements of which Hyrum's Law is made).
+Every feature that is written has (hopefully) value to someone.
+However, it also has costs: it represents a behavior that users will come to rely on and thus must be preserved into the future, and it imposes (explicitly or otherwise) requirements on the system around it (of which Hyrum's Law is made).

-If the Law of the Internet is true, these costs represent _negative externalities_ of feature development: A feature's author bears the work of writing the feature, but some fraction of the future maintainence burden for this feature falls on others -- infrastructure developers, developers of shared libraries or tooling, developers of future features, operators, and so on.
+In most sytems, many of these costs represent _negative externalities_ of feature development: A feature's author bears the work of writing the feature, but some substantial fraction of the future maintainence burden for this feature falls on others -- infrastructure developers, developers of shared libraries or tooling, developers of future features, operators, and so on.
 From development onward, any participant in the sytem bears a tacit responsibility for every behavior already present in the system.